Alrfooh-Aysheh/DNA-methylation-analysis-/README.md

 ## Workflow of the pre-processing steps-continued

-- Combine the reads for F and R strands for each CpG site.
+- Combining the reads for F and R strands for each CpG site.
 Now, we have the total methylation for each CpG site.
-- Running PCA to check which principal components are associated with the batch ID.
+- Running PCA to check which principal components are associated with the batch ID variable.
--	Correcting the data by removing the PC1 and PC2
+-Correcting the data by removing the PCs that are significantly associated with batch ID variable.
-- Conducting the differential methylation analysis

 ## Installing the required pacakges